 Morning: Stroll around the Botanical Gardens

-After hitting the big landmarks yesterday, it’s time to soak up some tranquility.
-There are a number of charming green spaces but the botanical gardens in Palermo is among the best with its exotic flowers and Japanese Garden.
 A bit further out, the Barrancas de Belgrano offer excellent paths for jogging, relaxing, or people-watching.
-Close by you’ll also find Galileo Galilei planetarium, looking like a UFO ship, it’s one of the city’s most unique designs and superbly fit for studying our solar system.
+Close by you’ll also find Galileo Galilei planetarium that looks like a UFO ship.
+It’s one of the city’s most unique designs and superbly fit for studying our solar system.

 Afternoon: Pitstop at Ateneo Grand Splendid bookshop & a visit to Recoleta Cemetery

-As the famed Argentinean writer, Jorge Borges once said, ‘I have always imagined that Paradise will be a kind of library’ and Ateneo Grand Splendid bookshop is certainly a paradise to speak of.
 Book lovers will be catapulted into a world of hollywood glamour, as soon as they step foot inside this former theatre turned bookshop.

 The final resting place of Eva Perón and many of Argentina’s wealthiest and most famous families, you can see this reflected in the size and ornate construction of the tombs.

-Further reading: Tales from Recoleta Cemetery in Buenos Aires.
+Further reading: Tales from Recoleta Cemetery in Buenos Aires

 Late Afternoon: The Evita Museum

-After visiting the resting place of Evita, enrich your knowledge further at the Evita Museum.
 The museum building was originally a mansion built in 1923 that the Eva Perón Foundation bought in 1948 to use as a shelter for single women with children.
 She named the home “Hogar de Tránsito (Temporary Home)”.
-In 1999, the building was declared a National Historical Monument and on July 26, 2002, upon the 50th anniversary of the Evita’s death, her grandniece, Cristina Alvarez Rodriguez, opened the Evita Museum.

 Evening: River walk & dinner

-One of the most recent renovation projects in Buenos Aires is Puerto Madero, which was was brought back to life in the 90s after years of neglect.
+One of the most recent renovation projects in Buenos Aires is Puerto Madero, brought back to life in the 90s after years of neglect.
 Stroll along the riverbank and see the latest architectural monuments, including Puente de la Mujer (Women’s Bridge) which was designed by Spanish architect Santiago Calatrava.

 There are lots of restaurants to choose from in this area, with Chila being among the best.
 It’s ranked among the 50 best restaurants in the world, so booking in advance is a must!